Gabriel Harvey: Feud with Nashe

 It was nearly two years before Nashe replied to New Letter.
 When hearing that Harvey had boasted of victory, he produced the most biting satire of the series in Have with You to Saffron-Walden (1596).
 Harvey never responded.
 Later Richard Lichfield of Cambridge attacked Nashe in The Trimming of Thomas Nashe Gentleman (1597).
 He signed his work "by the high-titled patron Don Richardo de Medico campo", a play on his name (i.e. "leech-field").
 This work was formerly attributed to Harvey.

 Editions and commentary

 His complete works were edited by Grosart with a Memorial Introduction for the Huth Library (1884–1885).
-See also Isaac Disraeli, on "Literary Ridicule," in Calamities of Authors (ed.
-1840); Thomas Warton's History of English Poetry (ed.
+See also Isaac Disraeli, on "Literary Ridicule," in Calamities of Authors (volume 2); Thomas Warton's History of English Poetry (ed.
 William Hazlitt, 1871); John Payne Collier's Bibliographical and Critical Account of the Rarest Books in the English Language (1865), and the Works of Thomas Nashe.
 There is a modern edition of Harvey's pamphlets with Thomas Nashe prepared as a PhD thesis by Peter Brynmor Roberts at the University of Cardiff (2010).
 A number of Harvey's annotated books have been digitised as part of the 'Archaeology of Reading in Early Modern Europe' project.